-Bronchiectasis increases mortality risk in moderate-to-severe COPDFebruary 8th, 2013 in Diseases, Conditions, Syndromes /
+Bronchiectasis increases mortality risk in moderate-to-severe COPDFebruary 8, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Bronchiectasis is independently associated with an increased mortality risk in patients with moderate-to-severe COPD, according to a new study from researchers in Spain.